finos/legend-studio/.changeset/mighty-dragons-pump.md

 ---
-'@finos/legend-studio': minor
+'@finos/legend-studio': major
 ---

-Remove support for SDLC mode-specific handling: there is no longer special handlings for `prototype` and `production` projects, these are now driven by the SDLC features config.
+**BREAKING CHANGE:** Remove support for SDLC mode-specific handling: there is no longer special handlings for `prototype` and `production` projects, these are now driven by the SDLC features config.
 As such, flags like `TEMPORARY__useSDLCProductionProjectsOnly` and `TEMPORARY__useSDLCProductionProjectsOnly` are also removed.